AdobeDocs/campaign-web.en/help/v8/email/generative-push.md

     ![Screenshot showing Image settings options](assets/push-genai-4.png){zoomable="yes"}

-1. From the **[!UICONTROL Brand assets]** menu, click **[!UICONTROL Upload brand asset]** to add any brand asset containing content that provides additional context to the AI Assistant, or select a previously uploaded one.
+1. From the **[!UICONTROL Brand assets]** menu, click **[!UICONTROL Upload brand asset]** to add any brand asset containing content that provides additional context to AI Assistant, or select a previously uploaded one.

     Previously uploaded files are available in the **[!UICONTROL Uploaded brand assets]** drop-down.
 Toggle the assets you wish to include in your generation.